Boutique Marketing Studio- Contract

 1.4 Expenses.
 The Client will reimburse the Designer's expenses.
 Expenses must be pre approved by the Client.
 Reimbursement is subject to the following: pre-approved expenses, including but not limited to travel, materials costs, and research costs.

 1.5 Invoices.
-The Designer will invoice the Client for work done at the end of the project.
+The Designer will invoice the Client for work to be done before the project begins.
 The Client agrees to pay the amount owed within 15 days of receiving the invoice.
 Payment after that date will incur a late fee of 5.0% per month on the outstanding amount.

 2. OWNERSHIP AND LICENSES.

-2.1 Client Owns All Work Products.
+2.1 Designer Owns All Work Products.
 As part of this job, the Designer is creating “work product” for the Client.
 To avoid confusion, work product is the finished product, as well as drafts, notes, materials, mockups, hardware, designs, inventions, patents, code, and anything else that the Designer works on—that is, conceives, creates, designs, develops, invents, works on, or reduces to practice—as part of this project, whether before the date of this Contract or after.
-The Designer hereby gives the Client this work product once the Client pays for it in full.
-This means the Designer is giving the Client all of its rights, titles, and interests in and to the work product (including intellectual property rights), and the Client will be the sole owner of it.
-The Client can use the work product however it wants or it can decide not to use the work product at all.
-The Client, for example, can modify, destroy, or sell it, as it sees fit.
+The Designer hereby owns all of its rights, titles, and interests in and to the work product (including intellectual property rights), and the Designer will be the sole owner of it.
+Any reproductions is considered copyright infringement and can be prosecuted to the fullest extent of the law.
+The Designer does not own the rights to any photography supplied by Client.

 2.2 Designer’s Use Of Work Product.
-Once the Designer gives the work product to the Client, the Designer does not have any rights to the work done for the Client.
 The Designer has the right to obtain copies for portfolio and/or website purposes only.

 2.3 Credit For The Work Product.
 The Client is under no obligation to give credit to the Designer each time it publishes the work product.